 Original Price – Original Price of the product will be auto-filled as per the product price.

-PreOrder Price – Enter PreOrder Price if payment method selected as “Partial Payment”.
+PreOrder Price – Enter PreOrder Price if the payment method is selected as “Partial Payment”.

 Quantity – Quantity of the product.